B.A., Lycoming College, Williamsport, PA

-Wolfe is currently active on the boards of the International Association of Methodist Schools, Colleges, and Universities (IAMSCU), The Interfaith Alliance of Colorado, and the Colorado Council of Churches.
+Wolfe serves as the President of the International Association of Methodist Schools, Colleges, and Universities (IAMSCU).
+He also serves on the board of The Interfaith Alliance of Colorado.
 He delivered the Colorado Council of Churches’ Easter Sunrise sermon at Red Rocks Amphitheater in 2015.

-He is married to the Rev. Marilyn N. Wolfe, LCSW, who is an ordained elder in full connection in the Upper NY Conference of the United Methodist Church.
-They have two daughters, Erin Barkan and Kimberly Wolfe, two sons-in-law, and a granddaughter.
+Wolfe is married to the Rev. Marilyn N. Wolfe, LCSW, who is an ordained elder in full connection in the Upper NY Conference of the United Methodist Church.
+They have two daughters, Erin Barkan and Kimberly Wolfe, two sons-in-law, a granddaughter and two grandsons.

 News & Awards